Skip to content

 When you scan, codes will appear with a status.
 A pending code means the computer has detected an anomaly but hasn't confirmed it as a persistent fault.
 Think of it as an early warning.
 A confirmed (or active) code means the problem has occurred enough times across enough driving cycles to trigger the check engine light.
 A stored (or historical) code means the problem was present in the past but may have resolved on its own.
 Pending codes are the most valuable from a preventive standpoint: catching a pending code and fixing it before it matures into a confirmed code often means a cheaper, simpler repair.

 When a fault code is stored, the car also saves a "freeze frame," a snapshot of engine conditions at the exact moment the fault was detected.
-This typically includes RPM, coolant temperature, fuel trim percentages, vehicle speed, and engine load.
+This typically includes engine RPM and fuel-trim percentages, among other live readings.
 Freeze frame data is enormously useful for diagnosis because it tells you what the engine was doing when things went wrong.
 A P0171 lean code that triggers only at idle (freeze frame shows 700 RPM, 0 km/h) points toward a vacuum leak.
 The same code triggering at highway speed (3,000 RPM, 110 km/h) points toward fuel delivery.
 If you clear codes without reading the freeze frame first, that context is gone.
+Capture the engine conditions recorded the moment the fault triggered before you clear anything, because that snapshot is often the forensic clue that points you at the cause.

 Before diagnosing any single code, read every code the computer has stored.
 Multiple codes often share a single root cause rather than representing separate problems.
 P0171 (system lean) and P0300 (random misfire) appearing together almost always means a lean condition is causing the misfire.
 The engine isn't getting enough fuel, so combustion is inconsistent.
 If you only looked at the P0300 and replaced spark plugs, you'd waste money because the real problem is whatever's causing the lean condition.
 Check all codes, then diagnose the most upstream cause first.